fin-cli/handbook/references/behat-steps/then-stdout-stderr-should-not-be-empty.md

 ```
 Scenario: My example scenario
-  When I run `wp user create examplejane jane@example.com`
+  When I run `fin user create examplejane jane@example.com`
   Then STDOUT should not be empty
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***